dkobak/low-dim-embeddings-review/README.md

 # Low-dimensional embeddings of high-dimensional data

-This is a companion repository to our paper (de Bodt & Diaz-Papkovich et al. 2025, Low-dimensional embeddings of high-dimensional data).
+This is a companion repository to our review paper [de Bodt & Diaz-Papkovich et al. 2025, Low-dimensional embeddings of high-dimensional data](https://arxiv.org/abs/2508.15929).
 All code is in Python.

 ## Content of the repository